AOSC-Archive/LinkC/README.md

 LinkC
 =====
-An simple IM client with CSocket and WebQQ Protocol, based on Qt.
+An simple IM client based on Qt and use POSIX socket.

 Start Date: March 6, 2013